zorro-del-caribe/ship-hold/doc/querybuilders.md

 * ##### orderBy

- Will add a ** ORDER BY ** clause
+ Will add a **ORDER BY** clause.

- Parameters: (property,[direction]). direction can be omitted or either 'desc' or 'asc'
+ Parameters: (property,[direction]). direction can be omitted or either 'desc' or 'asc'.

- Returns: itself
+ Returns: itself.

  Example:

  ```Javascript
  sh
   .select()